polistat/content-2022/races/senate/ID.md

 ## About Idaho
 Idaho is a northwestern U.S. state known for mountainous landscapes, and vast swaths of protected wilderness and outdoor recreation areas.
+It's an important agricultural state, producing nearly one-third of the potatoes grown in the United States.
 The state is a primarly red state, having a purely Republican senate since 1981.
-Idaho has a multitude of problems ranging from poor mental health care to a terrible education system.
+Idaho has a multitude of problems ranging from poor mental health care to a flawed education system.
 The goal of these candidates is to improve the living situation in their state.

 ---